Menu

 📍 cao bang

-Bản Giốc is the largest waterfall in Southeast Asia and the fourth largest on a national border in the world - a 300-metre-wide curtain of water crashing across three tiers on the Vietnam-China border in Cao Bằng, surrounded by karst mountains and emerald pools.
+Bản Giốc is the largest waterfall on any national border in Southeast Asia - a 300-metre-wide curtain of water crashing across three tiers on the Vietnam-China border in Cao Bằng, surrounded by karst mountains and emerald pools.

 Bat Pagoda